Kelvin Sampson

-Kelvin Dale Sampson (born October 5, 1955) is an American college basketball coach, currently the head coach for the University of Houston of the Big 12 Conference.
+Kelvin Dale Sampson (born October 5, 1955) is an American college basketball coach, currently the head coach for the University of Houston Cougars of the Big 12 Conference.

 Early life

-Sampson was born in Laurinburg, North Carolina, to parents who were members of the Lumbee Native American community of Deep Branch in Robeson County, North Carolina, in which he was reared.
+Sampson was born in Laurinburg, North Carolina, to parents who were members of the Lumbee Native American tribe of Pembroke in Robeson County, North Carolina, in which he was reared.
 Sampson excelled in the classroom and the athletic arena during his prep days at Pembroke High School, in Pembroke, North Carolina.
 Sampson was captain of his high school basketball team for two years, and played for his father John W. "Ned" Sampson, who was later named to the UNC Pembroke Athletics Hall of Fame.
 His father was also one of the 500 Lumbee Native Americans who made national news by driving the Ku Klux Klan out of Maxton, North Carolina in what is annually celebrated by the Lumbee as the Battle of Hayes Pond.
 Later he played at Pembroke State University (now UNC Pembroke), concentrating on basketball and baseball.
 He earned four letters in basketball and three in baseball, and was team captain of the basketball team as a senior.
-He also earned Dean's List recognition throughout his collegiate career and received the Gregory Lowe Memorial Award as the school's outstanding physical education major his senior year.

 After earning degrees from Pembroke State in both health and physical education and political science, Sampson pursued his master's degree in coaching and administration at Michigan State University.
-He left with his degree and a year's experience as a graduate assistant under Jud Heathcote.
+He left with his degree and a year's experience as a graduate assistant under hall of fame head coach Jud Heathcote.

 Coaching career

-After leaving Michigan State, Sampson moved to Montana Tech (of the NAIA) in Butte, where he became assistant coach.
-After serving as an interim coach for one season, Sampson guided the Orediggers to a 73–45 record in his final four seasons.
-Montana Tech had won just 17 games combined in the three years before his arrival.
-Sampson turned in three consecutive 22-win seasons and claimed three Frontier Conference championships at Montana Tech.
-He led his teams to two NAIA District 12 title games and was named the league's coach of the year in 1983 and 1985.
+Montana Tech

+After a season as a graduate assistant at Michigan State, Sampson was hired in 1980 as an assistant coach at Montana Tech (of the NAIA) in Butte.
+During that first season, he was promoted to interim head coach of the Orediggers in January, and was soon named head coach.
+The coach of the year in the Frontier Conference twice (1983, 1985), he was also Tech's athletic director.